Back to Know Your Rights

 Copyright

 Copyright is the legal protection that gives you control over how your music is used.
-In the UK, copyright exists automatically when you create an original work - but understanding what it covers and how to protect it is essential for every musician.
+In the UK, music copyright exists automatically when you create an original song, lyric, composition or sound recording - but understanding what it covers and how to protect it is essential for every musician.

 What this guide covers